 - Students are able to (1) proficiently write an engineering report on a laboratory experiment; (2) exercise improved interpersonal skills by working in groups; (3) apply soil mechanics principles to the solution of engineering problems related to the stability of foundations, walls and slopes; (4) extend soil mechanics principles to the solution of previously unpractised geotechnical problems; (5) proficiently interpret geotechnical laboratory and field ground investigation techniques; (6) apply new solution techniques, including bound theorems and the finite difference method; (7) demonstrate increased awareness of construction practices; and (8) discuss accuracy requirements and limitations.

-- Typically this unit is assessed in the following ways: (1) in-class assessments; (2) laboratory reports; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) in-class assessments and laboratory reporting; (2) mid-semester test; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - enrolment in the Master of Professional Engineering (Civil Engineering specialisation